thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions-02-anchors/string_anchors.md

-The `^` and `$` anchor the start and end of a line respectively.
+As we learned, the `^` and `$` anchor the start and end of a line respectively.
 When you are scanning a multiline string or document, you can anchor the start and end of the entire string/document with `\A` and `\Z`.

 To match the first letter in a document, only if it starts the document, run the code below: